How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 - In public institutions there is a lot of prenatal care, but almost no postnatal care.

-- Expats usually use private hospitals or international clinics for prenatal care and postnatal care.
-Private hospitals offer modern facilities for deliveries.
-However, the cost of these is high.
+- Expats and emigrants usually use private hospitals or international clinics for prenatal care and postnatal care.
+Private hospitals offer, at a higher cost, modern facilities for deliveries.

-- In addition, many expats choose the services of a private midwife, as this help usually does not come from the clinics.
+- In addition, many foreign families choose the services of a private midwife, as this help usually does not come from clinics.

 - In Indonesia, cesarean section is preferred to natural birth because it is seen as less risky.
-So make sure you discuss well with your doctor what you want.
+So be sure to discuss well with your doctor what you want.

 - The quality of childbirth monitoring often leaves much to be desired.
-From a cultural perspective, people are reluctant to use physical touch.
+Culturally, people are reluctant to use physical touch.

 - Breastfeeding is strongly encouraged and supported by campaigns, but the choice of bottle feeding is also respected.